tukacustoms/HPA-Dev-Board/README.md

 Using the ATmega32U4’s native USB, users can upload custom code and connect the board directly to a PC.

-✔ Safe for all platforms

-The board never interacts with solenoids, preventing cheating or performance alteration inside replicas.

 ✔ Expandable hardware

 IO headers allow creators to attach their own modules, sensors, and UX elements.